sampleritgethu/rothkopainting/README.md

 # rothkopainting
-thankyou freecodecamp . build survey form using html and css
+thankyou freecodecamp . build rothko painting using html and css